romanf-dev/actinium/README.md

 The system is protected from the following bugs/attack vectors:

 - **use of wrong channels**: channels that are used by unprivileged actors are identified by ids, not pointers.
 Ids are validated before use, therefore actors cannot post to/get messages from arbitrary channels, only allowed ones may be used.
 Also it is impossible to post message of wrong type since both messages and channels have type ids.
-- **message leaks/exhaustion**: actor is allowed to own just a single message at any time.
+- **message leaks**: actor is allowed to own just a single message at any time.
 Post/get another message causes the owned message to be freed.
 Actor crash is also frees the message.
 - **memory unsafety**: invalid instructions or memory references beyond allowed areas cause exceptions and restart of the actor.
-- **stack corruption/overflow**: insufficient stack space including the case of preemption is also detected and causes the actor to restart.
+- **stack corruption**: insufficient stack space including the case of preemption is also detected and causes the actor to restart.

 The kernel part does not use any pointers to unprivileged data, so syscall interface may not by subjected to this type of attacks.
 In the current version stacks/registers are not cleared between actor activations for performance reasons.
 This may cause data leaks between actors, but may be fixed if needed.
 Actors should not have access to DMA controller, otherwise any protection may be compromised.

 Memory regions and MPU